sleetplayground/web3stick/DOCS/App text.md

 - because anyone can do anything with their .web3stick account make sure you get updated and accurate information from our official profile.
 - beware of people launching tokens with their .web3stick accounts, if I launch a .web3stick token, I will announce on my social media. but currently have no plans to launch one.
 Launching Meme tokens can be fun, maybe a community meme token launchpad in the future.
 -

+---

+Social page

+The best community happens on chain join me on near social today

+- https://web3stick.near.social/ - stick - just a stick
+- https://nonresistant.near.social/ - nonresistant really - just trying to be real
+- https://sleet.near.social/ - sleet - helping you build a community around your near account, contact for custom soulutions and to see what i can do for you